sofiamurga/Qiime2_AmpliconAnalysis/docs/16S/talk.md

 - *weighted:* do shared taxa have *similar abundances*?<br>
   → Bray-Curtis distance, weighted UniFrac

+Each sample has *n* Bray-Curtis distances, where n = number of samples.
+Therefore, beta-diversity is a *matrix*

 ---

 ### UniFrac

 Do samples share *genetically similar* taxa?
+UniFrac distance = branch length

 <img src="assets/unifrac.png" width="70%">

-Weighted UniFrac scales branches by abundance.
+Weighted UniFrac *scales* branches by *abundance*, so the presence of one distant member does not skew diversity.

 ---